Prelude and Chapter 1

 Kaileena shook her head, eyes wide, muttering something as Salen began an incantation for a divine spell, a healing, most likely.
 About the sight of the wound, a shimmering platinum radiance emanated.

-Kaileena shrieked, retreated towards the door.
+Kaileena cried out, retreating towards the door.
 Her body became surrounded by a corona of rippling purple fire, and the priest backed away, agog.

 Traskus rose to his feet, ready to shout for the guard, when she held up her hands in surrender, shaking, “No. Not spell.
 Flesh eat magic.
 No heal.”